What are the symptoms of spinal narrowing and how can you treat them?

 - Pain that radiates or travels the length of the compressed nerve

-With a firm grasp of the causes and symptoms of spinal narrowing, you’ll be able to better determine a potential treatment plan when you speak with your physician.
-Typically, this will consist of a variety of conservative, nonsurgical options that are often very effective in managing the symptoms of spinal narrowing.
-Whether it involves physical therapy, massage, pain medications, hot/cold therapy or other methods, you may find adequate pain relief through such techniques.
+With a firm grasp of the causes and symptoms of spinal narrowing, you’ll be able to better determine a potential treatment plan when you speak with your doctor.
+Typically, this will consist of a variety of conservative options that are often very effective in managing the symptoms of spinal narrowing.
+Whether it involves physical therapy, muscle relaxants, pain medications, hot/cold therapy, anti-inflammatories or chiropractic care, you may find adequate pain relief through such techniques.

 However, if weeks or months of conservative treatments have failed to ease your pain, contact Laser Spine Institute today.
-We’ll be glad to tell you about our advanced, minimally invasive procedures that are effective alternatives to traditional open back surgery and can help you find relief from neck and back pain.
+We’ll be glad to tell you about our minimally invasive procedures that are safer and effective alternatives to traditional open back surgery^ and can help you find relief from neck and back pain.
 We have helped more than 75,000 patients regain their quality of life after experiencing painful symptoms resulting from spinal stenosis and other degenerative spine conditions.

 The board-certified surgeons+ at Laser Spine Institute use a less than 1-inch incision and muscle-sparing techniques in order to alleviate spinal narrowing symptoms.
 This is done through a decompression procedure that is able to remove the structure that is causing pressure so that the patient is able to quickly get back to work and their daily activities.
 To find out if you are a candidate for our minimally invasive spine surgery, reach out to our dedicated team today and ask for a no-cost MRI review.*